d-run/drun-docs/docs/zh/docs/en/models/apikey.md

   }'
 ```

-## Notes
+## Important Notes

-- API Key Quantity Limit: Each account is allowed to create a limited number of API Keys, please allocate them reasonably as needed.
+- **API Key Limit:** Each account can create a limited number of API keys.
+Please manage them wisely.
-- Key Leak Handling: If you discover a key leak, please immediately delete the old key and recreate a new key.
+- **Handling Key Leaks:** If your key is compromised, immediately delete the old key and generate a new one.
-- Key Permission Management: Different API Keys can be used for different projects or services, facilitating permission isolation.
+- **Key Permissions:** Different API keys can be used for separate projects or services, making it easy to manage permissions.
-- Regularly Update Keys: For security reasons, it is recommended to periodically delete old Keys and generate new Keys.
+- **Regularly Update Keys:** For security, it's recommended to periodically delete old keys and generate new ones.